ChristianTremblay/bsit-bob/doc/syntax-operators.md

   - | via __or__/__ror__ on System and related metaclasses
   - @ via __matmul__ on Property/Setpoint types (for external references)
   - += via __iadd__ on Node/Property/Equipment/Sensor to add aspects or roles
+  - % via __mod__ on Sensor pointing connectable to add observation location
 - See Operators (Implementation Map) for the complete class-to-operator inventory: